RickBrice/Signs/ReadMe.md

 4) All signs are 1" thick.

-3091 signs are modeled using 1416 types defined in the MUTCD sign library.
+3091 signs are modeled.
+1416 of them use types defined in the MUTCD sign library.

 The generating script and resulting IFC file are: